20 festive ideas for Christmas and holiday party invitation wording

 3. Funny holiday party invitation

 Whether your theme is Fireside Roasting and Toasting or something a little tamer, like a Worst Present Ever Party, humor is a great way to make your invitation stand out.
-Use the “Holiday Cheer” Card and build on the holiday invitation wording below with your own wit:
+Use a funny holiday party invitation like “Holiday Cheer” and customize it with funny invitation wording such as:

 We’re making a list & checking it twice—